redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ### DeFi protocols
 Putting data directly into storage is the easiest to make information accessible to smart contracts.
 However, the convenience comes at a high price, as the storage access is the most costly operation in EVM (20k gas for 256bit word ~ $160k for 1Mb checked 30/08/2021) making it prohibitively expensive to use.

 `redstone-flash-storage` implements an alternative design of providing data to smart contracts.
 Instead of constantly persisting data on EVM storage, the information is brought on-chain only when needed (on-demand fetching).
 Until that moment, the data remains available in the Arweave blockchain where data providers are incentivised to keep information accurate and up to date.
-Data is transferred to EVM via a mechanism based on a meta-transaction pattern and the information integrity is verified on-chain through signature checking.
+Data is transferred to EVM via a mechanism based on a meta-transaction pattern (some more description or at least a link - since it's the core of the whole solution?) and the information integrity is verified on-chain through signature checking.

-The `redstone-flash-storage` tool can be installed from the NPM regstry:
+The `redstone-flash-storage` tool can be installed from the NPM registry:
 ```bash
 # using npm
 npm install redstone-flash-storage